JetBrains/projector-client/docSrc/src/doc/docs/index.md

 Projector is a technology to run and access Swing GUI applications remotely.

 Here you can find Projector documentation.
 Use the navigation menu to move between pages.
+Here is the short overview:

+* **User guide** is for those who want to understand the ways Projector can be applied e.g. how to set it up and run.
+* **Developer guide** is for those who want to understand how Projector works e.g. for developers and contributors.
+* **About** unifies some miscellaneous info.

 ## The state of the Projector